-As a painter I paint whatever catches my fancy, so a variety of subjects have become the topic of my paintings, including people, animals, still life and non-representational pieces.
-Inspiration for and influences on my work include the Bible, photography, printmaking, dancers, art history, nature, and animation & cartoons.
+As a painter I paint and draw whatever catches my fancy, though I mostly paint colorful non-representational abstracts using acrylic paint, a painting knife, and on occasion a paintbrush and/or paint roller.
+Inspiration and influences on my work include the Bible, photography, printmaking, dancing, music, art history, nature, and animation & cartoons.

-My current art series is “Adventures in Abstract”.
-These non-representational paintings started as an artistic challenge I gave myself in late 2018 to paint every day.
-This challenge happily turned into a lovely journey of creative discovery.
-The small but colorful pieces are created by applying acrylic paint directly to the canvas and moving it with dynamic strokes of the palette knife or paintbrush.
-The pieces reflect the energy, boldness and vibrancy of color that I hope will bring joy to the viewer.
+"Adventures in Abstract", my art series of non-representational acrylic paintings started as an artistic challenge I gave myself in late 2018 to paint every day.
+This challenge happily turned into a refreshing journey of creative discovery.
+These small but colorful pieces are created by applying paint directly to the canvas and moving it with dynamic strokes of the painting knife or paintbrush.
+The pieces reflected the energy, boldness and vibrancy of color that I hope will bring joy to the viewer.
 I also enjoyed working to create a piece spontaneously in the moment.

 I find nature inspiring and enjoy going on nature walks with a camera, where I find inspiration in the wonders of life.
 The landscape surrounding my home town is often the subject of my camera lens.
-It is pointing at the various birds, trees, flowers and water views in the area.
-In addition to recording a moment, I use my photos as reference for paintings and subjects for image transfer in my mixed media pieces.
+I have pointed my camera at the various birds, trees, flowers and water views in the area.
+I have used the photos from my walks as references for artwork, but most are printed for use as image transfers in my mixed media pieces.

 The name, Happy Heart Arts, comes from Proverbs 15:13: "A happy heart makes the face cheerful, but heartache crushes the soul."
 The term, musical hug, I got from my friend, Karen, who is a singer.
 I was feeling down about my art and she encouragingly reminded me about how we don't know the impact of what art has on another person and how it can touch them emotionally.
 She told me the story of how her singing provided a musical hug to a couple.
 Just like Karen, I, too, now hope that my art will move people both spiritually and emotionally.
 That no matter what the subject matter is that they will be uplifted by it.